keyvan-amiri/PGTNet/README.md

 All additional ouputs are saved in a separate folder called **transformation** in the root directory of **PGTNet repository**.

 **Note:** We provide additional text files describing general statistics for different graph datasets.
 See: [General statistics for graph datasets](https://github.com/keyvan-amiri/PGTNet/tree/main/graph_dataset_statistics).

-**Dataset Structure:** Each graph dataset which represent set of event prefixes (obtained from the event log) is a [PyG data object](https://pytorch-geometric.readthedocs.io/en/latest/modules/data.html).
-In this graph dataset each attributed directed graph corresponds to an event prefix: an unfinished business process instance.

-For each graph dataset, three separate files are generated for the training, validation, and test sets.
-These files are formatted as graph dataset objects compatible with PyTorch Geometric library.
-While our evaluation relies on cross-validation data split, we initially create separate graph dataset files for direct use in the holdout approach.
-Modifying data split approach can be easily done by using a variable called `split_mode` in the relevant training configuration file.

 **<a name="part4">4.
 Training a PGTNet for remaining time prediction:</a>**

 To train and evaluate PGTNet, we employ the implementation of [GraphGPS: General Powerful Scalable Graph Transformers](https://github.com/rampasek/GraphGPS).
 However, in order to use it for remaining time prediction of business process instances, you need to adjust some part of the original implementation.
 This can be achieved by running the following command: